-An ADU is intended to be secondary and accessory to a principal single family dwelling unit and may be either attached or detached to the principal dwelling unit as follows:
+An Accessory Dwelling Unit is intended to be secondary and accessory to a principal single family-dwelling unit and may be either attached or detached to the principal dwelling unit as follows:

-- A. Attached Accessory Dwelling Unit (AADU) located within or attached (bumped out) to a single family residence or an attached garage or barn that is part of the structure. - B. Detached Accessory Dwelling Unit (DADU) located within a detached accessory structure such as a barn or garage, or as a standalone unit such as a cottage.
+- A. Attached Accessory Dwelling Unit: located within or attached (bumped out) to a single family residence, such as an attached garage or barn that is part of the structure.
+Permitting of Attached Accessory Dwelling Units shall be via the building permit process in accordance with the provisions of this Article. - B. Detached Accessory Dwelling Unit: located within an existing detached accessory structure such as a barn or garage, or as a new standalone structure.
+Permitting of Detached Accessory Dwelling Units shall be via a CU Permit application process administered by the Planning Board in accordance with the provisions of this Article.